 System Setup for AToM Calculations

 Since it does not require alchemical topologies, preparing protein-ligand systems for AToM is essentially the same as for standard molecular dynamics.
 Granted, preparing protein-ligand complexes for molecular dynamics is not always straightforward.
 AToM does not make the job any easier or significantly more difficult.
 This section will not teach you how to properly prepare a molecular system.
-We will focus only on the aspects that are specific to AToM:
+We will focus on some of the key aspects that are specific to AToM: